TutorialsLast Updated Jul 1, 202410 min read

 Why use Docker?

 Imagine you are a developer testing a project.
-You are using Python 2.7 while you are working on the project but for some reason, you are going to use Python 3.9 in production.
+You are using Python 2.7 while you are working on the project.
+For some reason, you are going to use Python 3.9 in production.
 Also, the Devops team are currently using Python 3.6 to host applications for the organization.

 These version inconsistencies are likely to make the development process somewhat painful.
-They are also likely to create a headache for Devops teams as they to try to keep up with the different versions of every application that needs to be hosted.
+They are also likely to create a headache for DevOps teams as they to try to keep up with the different versions of every application that needs to be hosted.
 Luckily, Docker offers a solution.
-First, let me demistify some concepts that are associated with the use of Docker.
+First, let me demystify some concepts about Docker.

 Docker is a platform that uses containerization technology to allow developers to quickly create, share, and run applications in the state that they were created in.